seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 *Enter BERTRAM*

 **LAFEU**
-He looks well on't.
+He looks well on't. ...

 **KING**
+...
 I am not a day of season,
 For thou mayst see a sunshine and a hail
 In me at once: but to the brightest beams
 Distracted clouds give way; so stand thou forth;
-The time is fair again.
+The time is fair again. ...

 **BERTRAM**
+...
 My high-repented blames,
-Dear sovereign, pardon to me.
+Dear sovereign, pardon to me. ...

 **KING**
+...
 All is whole;
 Not one word more of the consumed time.
 Let's take the instant by the forward top;
+For we are old, and on our quick'st decrees
+The inaudible and noiseless foot of Time
+Steals ere we can effect them.
+You remember
-You remember the daughter of this lord?
+The daughter of this lord?

 **BERTRAM**
 Admiringly, my liege, at first
 I stuck my choice upon her, ere my heart
 Durst make too bold a herald of my tongue
+Where the impression of mine eye infixing,
+Contempt his scornful perspective did lend me,
+Which warp'd the line of every other favor;
+Scorn'd a fair color, or express'd it stolen;
+Extended or contracted all proportions
+To a most hideous object: thence it came
 That she whom all men praised and whom myself,
 Since I have lost, have loved, was in mine eye
-The dust that did offend it.
+The dust that did offend it. ...

 **KING**
+...
 Well excused:
 That thou didst love her, strikes some scores away
 From the great compt: but love that comes too late,
+Like a remorseful pardon slowly carried,
 To the great sender turns a sour offence,
 Crying, 'That's good that's gone.'
 Our rash faults
 Make trivial price of serious things we have,
 Not knowing them until we know their grave:
+Oft our displeasures, to ourselves unjust,
+Destroy our friends and after weep their dust
+Our own love waking cries to see what's done,
+While shame full late sleeps out the afternoon.
 Be this sweet Helen's knell, and now forget her.
+Send forth your amorous token for fair Maudlin:
 The main consents are had; and here we'll stay
 To see our widower's second marriage-day.

+**COUNTESS**
+Which better than the first, O dear heaven, bless!
+Or, ere they meet, in me, O nature, cesse!

 **LAFEU**
 Come on, my son, in whom my house's name
 Must be digested, give a favor from you
 To sparkle in the spirits of my daughter,
-That she may quickly come.
+That she may quickly come. ...

 *BERTRAM gives a ring*

+...
 By my old beard,
 And every hair that's on't, Helen, that's dead,
 Was a sweet creature: such a ring as this,
 The last that e'er I took her at court,
-I saw upon her finger.
+I saw upon her finger. ...

 **BERTRAM**
+...
 Hers it was not.

 **KING**
 Now, pray you, let me see it; for mine eye,